arnav-sahoo/ECG-Signal-Processing-MATLAB/README.md

 An **RMSSD of 73.9 ms** indicates a reasonable amount of short-term beat-to-beat variability, reflecting meaningful variation in consecutive RR intervals and demonstrating that the extracted ECG features capture physiological information beyond average heart rate alone.

 > Note: These HRV values are interpreted only as signal-analysis results for this dataset and are not intended as a clinical diagnosis.

+The ECG quality assessment further indicated that the detected R-peaks were highly reliable.
+No physiologically implausible RR intervals were identified, beat-to-beat stability remained high, and the estimated heart rate fell within the expected physiological range.
+The resulting quality score of 0 classified the recording as Good Quality, providing additional confidence in the downstream HRV analysis.

 ---